Skip to content

 If an element has this attribute, it is captured as a single block without recursing into children.
 Useful for dense groups that should appear as one placeholder.

 Elements with width: 0 or height: 0 (collapsed, display: none) are skipped.
+Use data-shimmer-width and data-shimmer-height to override measured dimensions and force a block for elements that render at zero size.

 Only the outer <svg> bounding box is captured, not individual paths or shapes within.